RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_mmcr_infotheory/main.md

 3/N

-We leverage tools from high dim prob & info theory to demonstrate that optimal solution to MMCR's nuclear norm loss function is the same optimal solution that maximizes well-known lower bound on MI between views
+We leverage tools from high dimensional prob & info theory to demonstrate that optimal solution to MMCR's nuclear norm loss is the same optimal solution that maximizes lower bound on mutual info btwn views

-Specifically, we show that MMCR's loss has a lower bound, then
+Specifically, we show that MMCR's loss has a lower bound, then...

 ![](img_2.png)

 4/N

-prove that a network with (1) perfect invariance and (2) perfect uniformity achieves this loss lower bound with high probability
+prove that a network with (1) perfect reconstruction (i.e. invariance) and (2) perfect uniformity achieves this loss lower bound with high probability

 This configuration of embeddings maximizes a well-known lower bound on the mutual information between multiple views

 ![](img_3.png)